 NHMRC is uniquely positioned to work with individuals, philanthropic trusts and foundations, government agencies and other funders to effectively and efficiently direct funds by drawing on NHMRC’s expertise and services.

 - NHMRC is Australia’s largest health and medical research funding body with over 80 years of experience supporting the health and medical research sector.

 - opportunities to support a variety of research areas and institutions, in line with your objectives:

 - NHMRC supports research across the full spectrum of health and medical research, from basic science through to clinical, public health and health services research.

 - Funds can be distributed to researchers at approved universities, medical research institutes and hospitals through existing or custom grant programs.
 NHMRC can help with identifying suitable recipients.
 Many of these entities have deductible gift recipient (DGR) status.

-- Custom programs can be designed to support a broad range of research including: research on a specific disease, career development, large collaborative research programs or focussed projects, partnerships with the health industry and policy makers, development of ideas with commercial potential, and international collaborative research, amongst others.
+- Custom programs can be designed to support a broad range of research including: research on a specific disease, career development, large collaborative research programs or focused projects, partnerships with the health industry and policy makers, development of ideas with commercial potential, and international collaborative research, amongst others.

 - well-established, rigorous peer review processes:

 - NHMRC utilises expert peer reviewers to evaluate applications and identify the best research proposals and researchers.

 - time and cost savings: